 Submission of joint proposal

-- A section on the ROI applicants must be included in the ‘track record’ section of the case for support document.
+A section on the ROI applicants must be included in the applicant and team capability to deliver section.

-- The total direct costs requested by the ROI applicants from SFI should be included in the Je-S form as a cash project-partner contribution.
+The total direct costs requested by the ROI applicants from SFI should be included in the application as a cash project-partner contribution.
 A maximum request of €500,000 direct costs will apply to the total ROI budget.
 An additional contribution to overhead costs will also be made by SFI.

-- The justification of resources document must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.
+The resources and cost justification must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.

-- The SFI application form and associated documents described in the guidance documentation must be included in the Je-S submission as a single PDF attachment.
+The SFI application form and associated documents described in the guidance documentation must be included in the submission as a single PDF attachment.

-- Details of all requirements for submitting a full proposal under this agreement may be found in the lead agency agreement guidance document.
+Further details of requirements for submitting a full proposal under this agreement may be found in the lead agency agreement guidance document on the SFI page: EPSRC-SFI joint funding of research.

 Process-related queries: email@example.com